Depth-dependent charge collection profile of pad diodes: Online alignment

 \section{Online alignment}

 The method proposed in this paper only works if tracks are parallel to the diode surface.
-To ensure this condition, an "in-situ alignment" procedure was used before data taking.
+To ensure this condition, an "online alignment" procedure is used before data taking.
+It is important to point out that this procedure has to be done online and before one can start taking data and cannot be corrected offline.

-In this procedure, the average collected charge was measured as a function of angle with fine steps ($0.25^ \circ$ or $ \approx 4 \; \text{mrad} $).
+In this procedure, the mean collected charge is measured as a function of angle with fine steps ($0.1^ \circ$ or $ \approx 1.7 \, \text{mrad}$).
 The minimum step size of the rotation stage is $0.01^\circ$.
-The minimum or "zero" angle was defined as the angle where the measured charge is maximum.
-If tracks and diode surface are not parallel, a part of the tracks leaves the diode through the top or bottom plane and therefore deposit less charge than tracks that cross the whole diode (5 mm).
-As a result, the average charge is maximal when the angle between the tracks and the diode is minimum.
+The minimum or "zero" angle is defined as the angle where the measured charge is maximum.
+If tracks and diode surface are not parallel, a part of the tracks leaves the diode through the top or bottom plane and therefore deposit less charge than tracks that cross the whole diode ($5 \, \text{mm}$).
+As a result, the average charge is maximal when the angle between the tracks and the diode is minimal.
 The important assumption in this procedure is that the collected charge is uniform as a function of depth.